Acknowledgment of country

 The story so far

-A key focus for our first year was ensuring that our creative collaboration is safe for everyone.
+A key focus for our first year was ensuring that our creative collaboration was safe for everyone.
 Polyglot artists and The Venny playworkers participated in creative/professional exchange sessions, sharing cultural protocols and trauma-informed frameworks.
 Together, we delivered 14 creative play workshops, engaging 369 participants.

-In 2024, we continue exploring identity, collectivity and a sense of ownership of space.
-Through facilitated creative play and making workshops, the children’s discoveries and creations will be shared with the wider community in a public art and performance installation.
-It is an exciting opportunity for the viewpoints and voices of children, often marginalised, to take centre stage in the heart of Melbourne.
+In 2024, we continued exploring identity, collectivity and a sense of ownership of space.
+Through facilitated creative play and making workshops, the children’s discoveries and creations were shared with the wider community in a public art and performance installation.

 Us.
 Here.
 Now. upholds our shared commitment that the child is equal in the collaborative space, and acknowledges the power of the child as playful expert.